Randomized Optimal Stopping Problem in Continuous time and Reinforcement Learning Algorithm: Introduction

 Reinforcement learning (RL, for short) is about how software agents choose actions in an environment to achieve some goals or to maximize rewards.
 Recently, it became one of the most active and fast developing areas of machine learning, due to its success in playing go \cite{silver2016mastering,silver2017mastering}, achieving human-level performance in video games \cite{mnih2015human}, controlling robotics \cite{deisenroth2013survey}, designing autonomous driving \cite{levine2016end} and so on.
 Applications of RL in the financial industry such as algorithmic trading and portfolio management also have attracted more attention in recent years, see \cite{nevmyvaka2006reinforcement,hendricks2014reinforcement,moody1998performance,moody2001learning} for instance.

 One distinguishing feature of reinforcement learning is that the model or dynamic for the environment may not be known priorly.
 The agent is not told what to do, but instead, discover which action yields the best result through the interaction with the environment.
 This is a case of "kill two birds with one stone": the agent's actions serve both as a mean to explore (learn) and a way to exploit (optimize).
 Since the exploration is inherently expensive in terms of resources, time and opportunity, the agent must balance between greedily exploiting what has been learned so far to choose actions that yield near-term higher rewards and continuously exploring the environment to acquire more information for potential long-term benefits.
 Extensive studies have been carried out to find the best strategies for the trade-off between exploration and exploitation.
 Most past works do not include exploration as a part of the optimization objective, but treat exploration separately as an ad-hoc chosen exogenous part, see \cite{sutton2011reinforcement}.
-On the other hand, \cite{ziebart2008maximum,nachum2017bridging,fox2015taming} propose and applies the discrete-time entropy-regularized RL formulation that incorporates exploration into the optimization objective as a regularization term with a trade-off weight imposed on the entropy on the exploring strategy.
+On the other hand, \cite{ziebart2008maximum,nachum2017bridging,fox2015taming} propose and apply a discrete-time entropy-regularized RL formulation that incorporates exploration into the optimization objective as a regularization term with a trade-off weight imposed on the entropy on the exploring strategy.
 Recently, Wang et al \cite{wang2020reinforcement} proposed and developed a continuous-time entropy regularized relaxed control framework.
+They called it an exploratory formulation, where the actions are chosen to be probability measures. \Copy{Minor3}{ To be precise, they considered the following controlled dynamic

+where the adapted function-valued process $\pi_t(u)$ is a probability density over $U$.
+The utility functional to be maximized is defined as

-They called it an exploratory formulation, where the actions are chosen to be probability measures.
-Moreover, the entropy of the random action is added to the utility functional so as to encourage exploration.
-They showed that the optimal distributions of the exploratory control policies must be Gaussian for LQ control problem, thereby providing an interpretation for the Gaussian exploration widely used both in RL algorithm design and in practice, see \cite{nachum2017bridging}
+with $H(\pi_t):=-\int_U \pi_t(u)\log\pi_t(u)du$ being the differential entropy and $\lambda$ being a constant.
+We see that, different from classical formulation for optimal control problems, the entropy is added to the utility functional so as to encourage exploration.
+For LQ control problems with $U$ being $\mathbb R$, Wang et al \cite{wang2018exploration} show that the optimal distributions of the exploratory control policies must be Gaussian, thereby providing an interpretation for the Gaussian exploration widely used both in RL algorithm design and in practice, see \cite{nachum2017bridging}.
+For general cases, Tang et al \cite{tang2021exploratory} give the related HJB equation and further studied its properties. }